 The Clery Act requires that schools and colleges maintain records of crimes reported to campus officials and/or local police authorities.
 This includes on campus reports as well as reports of crimes on public property adjacent to the campus, if available through local authorities.
 Statistics are compiled by type of crime and reported annually to the U.S. Department of Education.
 Schools are further required to make statistics covering the last three calendar years of reporting available to current and prospective students.
-Pacific College of Oriental Medicine abides by all of the above policies when preparing the annual report prior to October 1st.
+Pacific College of Health and Science abides by all of the above policies when preparing the annual report prior to October 1st.
 The Appendix to this handbook contains reported crime statistics for individual campuses.
-Of note, Pacific College of Oriental Medicine - New York Campus made attempts through the local authorities, the New York Police Department, to access and report the numbers of crimes on public property adjacent to the campus.
-However, the local police department was unable, and still is at this time, to isolate crimes immediately adjacent to the campus.